Published Date: Sep 05 2023

 Cells are important materials in biological experiments and the foundation of Biological cytology experiments.
 Lots of research related to drugs, gene functions and disease mechanisms, etc. needs to be explained at the cellular level.
 The operation process of cell culture and detachment is greatly influenced by personnel operation and environmental conditions which, any one of the factors, may result in a failure of the process.

-Hope the following notices about cell culture and digestion summarized by GeneBicon will help the researcher who is operating cell culture and cell detachment.
+Hope the following notices about cell culture and digestion summarized by biological pharma company GeneBicon will help the researcher who is operating cell culture and cell detachment.

 1. Cell line identity needs to be clarified.